rifaterdemsahin/GeneralCoding/README.md

 # Self Learning Project Template
 ## Goal : Fill the skills gaps by self learning while leveraging technology
+This POC is for a hands on session on General Coding: C#, C++, Hack, PHP

 ## 📚 Documentation for the Folder Structure